British literature: Middle English

 Geoffrey Chaucer (c.
 1343 – 1400), known as the Father of English literature, is widely considered the greatest English poet of the Middle Ages and was the first poet to have been buried in Poet's Corner in Westminster Abbey.
 Chaucer is best known today for The Canterbury Tales, a collection of stories written in Middle English (mostly written in verse although some are in prose), that are presented as part of a story-telling contest by a group of pilgrims as they travel together on a journey from Southwark to the shrine of Saint Thomas Becket at Canterbury Cathedral.
-Chaucer is a crucial figure in developing the legitimacy of the vernacular, Middle English, at a time when the dominant literary languages in England were French and Latin.
+Chaucer is a crucial figure in developing the legitimacy of Middle English at a time when the dominant literary languages in England were French and Latin.

 The multilingual nature of the audience for literature in the 14th century can be illustrated by the example of John Gower (c.
 1330 – October 1408).
 A contemporary of Langland and a personal friend of Chaucer, Gower is remembered primarily for three major works, the Mirroir de l'Omme, Vox Clamantis, and Confessio Amantis, three long poems written in Anglo-Norman, Latin, and Middle English respectively, which are united by common moral and political themes.

 Women writers were also active, such as Marie de France in the 12th century and Julian of Norwich in the early 14th century.
 Julian's Revelations of Divine Love (around 1393) is believed to be the first published book written by a woman in the English language.
 Margery Kempe (c.
 1373 – after 1438) is known for writing The Book of Margery Kempe, a work considered by some to be the first autobiography in the English language.

 Major Scottish writers from the 15th century include Henrysoun, Dunbar, Douglas and Lyndsay.
 The works of Chaucer had an influence on Scottish writers.